 5. You are now board certified.
 You will receive your certification in the mail within 90 days upon notification of approval.
 You’ll also receive an email explaining how to access your Certified Electronic Certificate.

-6. Your subspecialty certification in Child/Adolescent Psychiatry will remain active for 10 years following date of issue provided you successfully complete Osteopathic Continuous Certification requirements.
+6. Your subspecialty certification in Child and Adolescent Psychiatry will remain active for 10 years following date of issue provided you successfully complete Osteopathic Continuous Certification requirements.

 Osteopathic Continuous Certification